philsimon/slack-notion-summarizer/README.md

 ### 1. Create the target Notion database

-The worker writes to an existing database, it doesn't create one for you.
+The worker writes to an existing database.
+It doesn't create one for you.
 In Notion, create a database with:

 - A title property named **Date**.
 - Any other properties you want are fine, the worker only writes the title.